Staff

 Every fall and spring semester, Freedom University offers courses in five areas of study: Human Rights, College Preparation, STEM, Arts, and Mental Health.
 Faculty members in human rights and STEM course generally hold a PhD in their field, and faculty in the other areas are experienced practitioners in college admissions, the arts, and mental health and wellbeing.
 Faculty members teach one 60-90 minute course per week, and are offered $2,500 per semester for their professional services.

-Professor of American Sign Language
+Professor of Latin American Studies

 Whitney Lewis, M.Ed.

-Professor of College Preparation
+Professor of Academic Writing

 Originally from southern California, Whitney has worked domestically and abroad as an admission professional, teacher, tutor, and college counselor for over 10 years.
 She is a graduate of Brown University, where she earned a Bachelor of Arts with Honors in English Literature.
 After several years as a high school English teacher, she pursued her graduate degree at the University of Georgia, where she graduated with highest honors with a Master of Education in College Student Affairs Administration.